guettli/git-tips/README.md

 gh run watch; music
 ```

-`gh run watch` gives you a list of jobs, you can select one.
-When it is finished, the next command
+`gh run watch` gives you a list of jobs, and you can select one.
+When it is finished, the next
-is called `music`.
+command runs.
 Use whatever command you want for that.
-For me `music` is a smal script which
+For me, `music` is a small script that plays
-plays a song I like.
+a song I like.

 ---
 ---